goharbor/harbor/docs/1.10/install-config/_index.md

 ## Post-Installation Configuration

-For information about how manage your deployed Harbor instance, see [Reconfigure Harbor and Manage the Harbor Lifecycle](reconfigure-manage-lifecycle.md).
+For information about how to manage your deployed Harbor instance, see [Reconfigure Harbor and Manage the Harbor Lifecycle](reconfigure-manage-lifecycle.md).

 By default, Harbor uses its own private key and certificate to authenticate with Docker.
 For information about how to optionally customize your configuration to use your own key and certificate, see [Customize the Harbor Token Service](customize-token-service.md).